Tornadoes of 2022: May 9 (Indonesia)

-May 12
+May 12 (United States)

 On May 12, the SPC issued a moderate risk for the Upper Midwest, from western Minnesota and southeastern North Dakota to northeastern Nebraska and extreme northwestern Iowa, including eastern South Dakota.
 Conditions were favorable for a significant straight-line wind event, though a secondary threat of strong tornadoes was also present, and a 10% hatched tornado risk area was outlined as well.
 Two tornado watches were issued later that day, but the main watch was a PDS severe thunderstorm watch that was issued across the area as well, indicating the possibility of tornadoes and severe wind gusts to 105 mph.
 A strong derecho developed over Nebraska and moved northeast, affecting parts of Iowa, Minnesota, and the Dakotas with destructive straight-line winds that exceeded 100 mph in some areas, causing widespread damage to trees, power lines, buildings, and agriculture.
 Circulations embedded within and along the leading edge of the derecho produced numerous tornadoes, a few of which were strong.
 A high-end EF2 tornado caused major damage to a farm south of Gary, South Dakota, ripping the roof and exterior walls off a house and injuring one person.
 A strong EF2 rope tornado hit Castlewood, where homes sustained severe damage, a school building had much of its roof torn off, sheds and garages were destroyed, many trees and power poles were snapped, and one person was injured.
 Another EF2 tornado destroyed outbuildings and inflicted significant damage to a dairy farm near Estelline, while an EF1 tornado damaged homes, trees, and a baseball field in Madison, Minnesota.
 A low-end EF2 tornado snapped many trees and power poles in and around Campbell, and heavily damaged large grain bins at a grain elevator in town.
 Another EF2 tornado caused damage to metal buildings and impacted Verndale and Blue Grass, where numerous trees and power poles were snapped, some of which landed on homes and vehicles.
 A high-end EF1 tornado also touched down in Alexandria, where many trees were downed and homes sustained varying degrees of roof damage, a couple of which suffered partial to total roof loss.
 No tornado-related fatalities occurred, though at least three people were killed by straight-line winds.
 Overall, a total of 32 tornadoes were confirmed.